Why Discuss Inclusion?

 Define Inclusion in 3 Words.

-I merged the first question with a task asking tweeters to contribute their three-word definition of inclusion to a padlet in addition to tweeting.
+I merged the first question with a task asking tweeters to contribute their three-word definition of inclusion.
+We added these to a padlet in addition to tweeting.
+What is inclusion?
+How do you define Inclusion?
+Add your ideas in the comments below.

-Jonathon started us off with “access for all”
+Jonathon started us off witha great definition of inclusion “access for all”

 Anna continued with “fairness, everybody and teamwork”

 Some really good ideas coming through.
-Question 1 itself (How accessible is your school, classroom or learning space?) gained a contribution from Amanda all the way from Australia and host of #includEDau a weekly inclusion chat who has a very accessible classroom
+Question 1 itself (How accessible is your school, classroom or learning space?) gained a contribution from Amanda Meyer all the way from Australia.
+Amanda is the host of #includEDau a weekly Australian inclusion chat who has designed her classroom to be as accessible as possible.

-Onto question 2 (What challenges do you face in providing a fully inclusive education?)
+What challenges do you face in providing a fully inclusive education?

-Amanda started us off with “Teacher knowledge, parent understanding and time constraints” all of which a number of contributors agreed with, but she followed it up with a suggestion that these could be overcome using “hrough PL, tenacity and stubbornness” https://twitter.com/243Rin/status/667437817740546053
+No professional discussion on inclusion could exist without discussing the challenges educators face daily.
+Amanda started us off with “Teacher knowledge, parent understanding and time constraints”.
+All of which a number of contributors agreed with.
+She followed it up with a suggestion that these could be overcome using “Through PL, tenacity and stubbornness”. https://twitter.com/243Rin/status/667437817740546053

 Limited resources came up as an issue that would follow through into other answers https://twitter.com/bridgewillows/status/667439706251141120 .
 Polly (@pollpuddleduck) suggested that the range of needs in any one classroom may be an issue.
 This was echoed by some tweeters who did not use the Hashtag! https://twitter.com/PollyPuddleduck/status/667438146641072128

-Louise jumped in for question 3 (What support do teachers need from slt to deliver inclusive lessons?)
+What support do teachers need from slt to deliver inclusive lessons?

 - Coaching, professional learning, access to advice, partnership https://twitter.com/loumsanders